The Excel INDIRECT function will help you to customize your cell's references. This is the best way to create dynamic references.

-So, the function returns what we expect.
-We just have to copy-paste this formula to the rest of our document and the job is finish 😀😍😍
+We copy-paste this formula to the rest of our document and the job is finished 😀😍

 Be careful with the spaces

-If some of your worksheet name has spaces in its name, the previous formula will return an error #REF (not able to understand the reference).
+If some of your worksheet names have spaces in their name, the previous formula will return an error #REF (not able to understand the reference).

-If the name of your worksheet has blank (or space), the worksheet's name will be write between simple quotes 😮😮😮 AND WE MUST KEEP THE QUOTES in the INDIRECT formula!!!
+If the name of your worksheet has a blank (or space), the worksheet's name will be written between simple quotes 😮 AND WE MUST KEEP THE QUOTES in the INDIRECT formula!!!

 So, the writing is the following